 Almost every day, people young and old confide in me with their fitness goals.
 Too many of these goals are extremely broad and lack focus, and many others are too narrow in scope and require additional elements to succeed.

 For example, broad goals might be "getting healthy again" or "losing weight."
-These goals may require someone to stop smoking, drinking soda, or over-eating, and they will also have to start exercising.
-But if someone tries to do all of the above in the same week, they are statistically destined to fail.
+These goals may require someone to stop smoking, drinking soda or overeating, and they also will have to start exercising.
+But if someone tries to do all of the above in the same week, they statistically are destined to fail.

-The opposite problem occurs when someone "wants to do pull-ups".
-Depending on their current fitness level, this could require that person to start using weights to strengthen grip, biceps, and back muscles as well as lose weight.
+The opposite problem occurs when someone "wants to do pull-ups."
+Depending on their current fitness level, this could require that person to start using weights to strengthen their grip, biceps and back muscles as well as lose weight.
 Too many people cannot do pull-ups mainly because they carry an extra 20-25 pounds.

 There is a standard method of achieving your fitness and health goals.
 Quite simply, it requires baby steps if you are a beginner and a foundation of several elements if you are currently active and seeking more advanced goals.
-These elements are the following:

 Moving = Exercise

-To do more pull-ups, pushups, or run faster, you already have to be very active, otherwise you need to create the foundation on which to build these follow-on goals.
-This is why military members who only exercise 1-2 weeks prior to their bi-annual fitness test continually score worse than the year before.
+To do more pull-ups or push-ups or to run faster, you already have to be very active; otherwise you need to create the foundation on which to build these follow-on goals.
+This is why military members who only exercise 1-2 weeks before their biannual fitness test continually score worse than the year before.
 To beat last year's scores, you need to make fitness part of your schedule.

 Eating to lose weight or eating a healthy diet with balanced nutrition is a lifestyle that should be adopted over time.
 When you add exercise to your schedule 4-5 times a week, it is important to increase your water consumption to 2-4 quarts a day.
-Just add exercise and more water to your world the first month of your exercise schedule.
+Just add exercise and drink more water the first month of your exercise schedule.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.